helix-editor/helix/book/src/themes.md

 ### Underline Style

-One of the following values may be used as an `underline_styles`.
+One of the following values may be used as an `underline-style`.

 Some styles might not be supported by your terminal emulator.